stellarwp/stellar-changelog-embed/README.md

 1. Upload the `stellar-changelog-embed` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add a Stellar Changelog Embed block to any post or page
+3. Add a StellarWP Changelog Embed block to any post or page

 ## Usage

 ### Using the Block

-1. Add a "Stellar Changelog Embed" block to your post or page
+1. Add a "StellarWP Changelog Embed" block to your post or page
 2. In the block settings, enter:
    - Repository Owner (GitHub username or organization)
    - Repository Name